moble/spinsfast/README.md

 # Example Usage

-A convenient ipython notebook is found in the `examples` directory, and can also be [viewed directly online](http://nbviewer.ipython.org/github/moble/spinsfast/blob/master/example/spinsfast.ipynb).
+A convenient ipython notebook is found in the `example` directory, and can also be [viewed directly online](http://nbviewer.ipython.org/github/moble/spinsfast/blob/master/example/spinsfast.ipynb).
 It shows some example python code that can be used to run this module, and explains some of the conventions established by the `spinsfast` authors.